jbush001/NyuziProcessor/software/render-object/README.md

 ### Pixel Phase
 Each thread works on a single 64x64 tile of the screen at a time.

-- Do a simple bounding box check to skip triangles that don't overlap the current tile.
+- Do a bounding box check to skip triangles that don't overlap the current tile.
 - Rasterization: Recursively subdivide triangles to 4x4 squares (16 pixels).
 The remaining stages work on 16 pixels at a time with one pixel per vector lane.
 - Z-Buffer/early reject: Interpolate the z value for each pixel, reject ones that are not visible, and update the Z-buffer.
 - Parameter interpolation: Interpolated vertex parameters in a perspective correct manner for each pixel, to be passed to the pixel shader.